-Italian style Risotto is one of the comfort dish to mesmerize and favor for its creamy indulgent grains that surely win over even the most criticized.
-My version of this risotto is amplified the flavor with fruit scent (from wine) on top of the savory scent of cilantro, saute onion and butter.
-Of course, chicken and mushroom are there too as the main toppings.
+Italian style Risotto is one of the comfort dishes to mesmerize and favor for its creamy indulgent grains that surely win over even the most criticized.
+My version of this risotto has amplified the flavor with fruit scent (from wine) on top of the savory scent of cilantro, saute onion, and butter.
+Of course, chicken and mushrooms are there too as the main toppings.

-First of course is to saute and sear chicken breast perimeter to seal in all its flavor before boiling with broth of choice.
+First, of course, is to saute and sear the chicken breast perimeter to seal in all its flavor before boiling with the broth of choice.
 The chicken after boiled, can be cool down and thinly slice to place as topping right before serving.
 The hot broth is used to cook risotto’s rice.

 Next, I would melt butter and saute Arborio rice until they’re golden and fully absorbed the butter flavor.
-Then I would add some wine in, any kind of wine really, I used Chardoney with hints of apple, nut and fruity scent .
-At this point, the whole thing just smell so wonderfully that my stomach would start rumbling.
+Then I would add some wine in, any kind of wine really, I used Chardonnay with hints of apple, nut, and fruity scent.
+At this point, the whole thing just smells so wonderfully that my stomach would start rumbling.

-Okay, this is where the instruction diverted, which I included 3 cooking methods: the traditional of constant stirring and adding, a convenient of rice-cooker and a quick version with Instant pot or pressure cooker.
-So depend on your setting, time constraint, hand-power or what is available, pick one that work best.
+Okay, this is where the instruction diverted, which I included 3 cooking methods: the tradition of constant stirring, the added convenience of rice-cooker, and the quick version with an Instant pot or pressure cooker.
+So depend on your setting, time constraint, hand-power, or what is available, pick one that works best.

 Personally, I would recommend the traditional way as it would yield the perfect risotto every single time.
-It requires lots of stirring, dedicated time and lots of resistant (cause the thing just smell so good).
+It requires lots of stirring, dedicated time, and lots of resistance (cause the thing just smells so good).
 However, occasionally when I got lazy or tired after work out, then a quick set-and-forget method is preferred.

 Anyhow, serve your risotto while it’s hot, cover/wrap in case you need to store them for sometimes to avoid moisture loss.